TomasContrerasD/scouting-u23-attackers-wyscout/README.md

 The objective is not to predict future performance, but to **support scouting decision-making** by structuring performance data, reducing noise, and highlighting players who may be **undervalued by the market** given their contribution and playing style.

-This work is exploratory in nature.
-The dataset contains aggregated and engineered metrics, which may include minor imprecisions typical of football data.
-These limitations are handled through filtering, normalization, and comparative analysis, with the primary goal of showcasing a **scalable scouting methodology** rather than producing definitive rankings.

 ---

 ## Project Objectives